There are three ways that a DHCP server either assigns

 the DHCP server will not assign the

-any firewall.
+any device.
 You might reserve a few addresses from the pool and

 statically assign them to a fax and printer, for example, without